m32/cefct/README.md

 - appwx2.py - minimal wxPython application on WIN32 or GTK3
 - appwx3.py - minimal wxPython application on WIN32 or GTK3
-- appwx4.py - most advanced cross platform application with flask and callbacks
+- appwx4.py - most advanced cross platform application with flask and callbacks callbacks are working only wihen compiled from sources
 - appwxflask.py - wxPython application with flask

 Common application libraries: